AwesomeTMC/GLE-Guide/README.md

 Add a new row and activate whatever you want [on this list](https://github.com/SuperHackio/GalaxyLevelEngine/wiki/Stages#available-settings).

+## Problem: Looping File Select
+Make sure to create a new save file.
+You cannot use files that existed before the `SavePointList` was changed.

 ## Congratulations!
-There have been no common errors on this yet.
-Let me know if you have a problem.
-You may now add the custom code to your xml.
+Let me know if you have any problems.
+You may now add any additional custom code to your xml.

 # Adding a new galaxy